urql-graphql/urql/packages/next-urql/README.md

 `withUrqlClient` that the wrapped component does not use `getInitialProps` but the children of this wrapped component do.
 This opts you into
 `ssr` for these children.

+If you use custom `App.getInitialProps` and use this App props in the App and have `ssr === true` you you can pass the props through `generateAppProps` so the prepass step has all the information needed to render.

 ### Different Client configurations on the client and the server

 There are use cases where you may need different configurations for your `urql` Client on the client-side and the server-side; for example, you may want to interact with one GraphQL endpoint on the server-side and another on the client-side. `next-urql` supports this as of v0.3.0.
 We recommend using `typeof window === 'undefined'` or a `process.browser` check.